marcotc/rack-brotli/README.md

     gem install rack-brotli

-Requiring `'rack/brotli'` will autoload `Rack::Brotli` module.
+Requiring `'rack/brotli'` will autoload the `Rack::Brotli` module.

 The following example shows what a simple rackup (`config.ru`) file might look like:

 ```ruby
 require 'rack'